plone/buildout.coredev/docs/index.rst

   > cd src/plone.app.caching
   > git checkout -b my_descriptive_branch_name

 *Note*: Branching or forking is your choice.
-I prefer forking, and I'm writing the docs so this uses the branch method.
+I prefer branching, and I'm writing the docs so this uses the branch method.
 If you branch, it helps us because we *know* that you have committer rights.
 Either way it's your call.

 Proceed as normal.
 When you are ready to push your fix, push to a remote branch with::

-  > git push origin/my_descriptive_branch_name
+  > git push origin my_descriptive_branch_name

 This will make a remote branch in github.
 Navigate to this branch in the github UI and on the top right there will be a button that says "Pull Request".
 This will turn your request into a pull request on the main branch.
 There are people who look once a week or more for pending pull requests and will confirm whether or not its a good fix and give you feedback where necessary.
 The reviewers are informal and very nice so don't worry - they are there to help!
 If you want immediate feedback, jump into irc with the pull request link and ask for a review.